BenaroyaResearch/primary_T_MPRA/README.md

 ### 2. mpra_tf_annotations.Rmd

 Use this to make some columns for the MPRA big table.
-This code incorporates data to TF binding site programs, motifbreakR and Ananastra.
+This code incorporates data with TF binding site programs, motifbreakR and Ananastra.

 ### 3. tcell_mpra_big_table.Rmd

 Use this to create a big table for the primary t-cell MPRA.
-This code takes the basic MPRA information and contextualize it with linkage disequillirium, epigenetic and transcription factor binding data.
-I incorporated human genome liftover data to have seperate hg19 and 38 tables.
+This code takes the basic MPRA information and contextualizes it with linkage disequillirium, epigenetic and transcription factor binding data.
+Human genome liftover data is incorporated to have seperate hg19 and 38 tables.
 To create all the plots in the other code files below this you need this table.

 ### 4. jurkat_mpra_big_table.Rmd

 Use this to create a big table for the jurkat MPRA.
 To create all the plots in the other code files below this you need this table.

 ### 5. mpra_DHS_grid_search.Rmd

 This code will analyse the enrichment for DHS sites for high activity variants and is used to estimate the cut-offs for high activity variants (p-CREs) and allelic-specific expression variants (emVars).
 It will create Supp. figure 2 c & d and supp. tables 32 & 33.
 If you're doing your own MPRA use this to calibrate the variant category filter aka. the mpra_sig column (made in mpra_big_table.Rmd).
-My code will have the variant category filters for Ho et al., but you can calculate your own!
+This code will have the variant category filters for Ho et al., but you can calculate your own!

 ### 6. UK_biobank_finemapping_enrichment.Rmd

-Use this to create the UKBB finemapping emVar enrichment plots in Supp. figure 5.
+Use this to create the UKBB finemapping enrichment plots in Supp. figure 5.

 ### 7. mpra_plots.Rmd